preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Deleting a page now gives correct UI feedback.
 - Ensured correct label on the edit link and edit header in related links.
 - Picking a document in related links can now support libraries with more than 5000 documents.
+- Auto rolling of the news roller will be disabled if accessibility mode is turned on.

 Document Management
 ***********************